varunon9/loopback-vue-getting-started/README.md

 # loopback-vue-getting-started

-Build a Blogging platform with nested commenting feature using loopback and vue.js
+Build a Blogging platform with nested commenting feature using loopback, vue.js and semantic-ui.

 ### How to run